Articles in this section

 How are ETOs different from Warrants?

-• ETOs have standardised terms set by the ASX, rather than the individual issuer.
-For example, equity option contracts are always written for parcels of 100 shares (and sometimes the possibility of corporate actions can affect the contract size), while warrants can be for any number of shares, depending on the terms set by the issuer.
+ETOs are issued with standardised terms set by the ASX rather than by individual issuers.
+For example, equity option contracts are generally written over parcels of 100 shares, although corporate actions may, in some cases, affect the contract size.
+Warrants, by contrast, may be issued over varying numbers of shares, depending on the terms determined by the issuer.

 Was this article helpful?